This post may contain affiliate links. Read my full disclosure policy.

 Other veggies work well too, like cabbage, bok choy, green beans or mushrooms.
 A great way to clean out your veggie drawer.

-Next, make a well in the center of the veggies and basically, scramble some eggs.
+Next, make a well in the center of the veggies and basically, scramble the eggs.

-Then set the veggies and eggs aside and stir-fry the vermicelli rice noodles
+Then set the veggies and eggs aside and stir-fry the cooked vermicelli rice noodles

 A little tip.
 After you cook and drain the vermicelli noodles, cut them into thirds so they are easier to manage in the wok.
 This will help tremendously!

-Give them a quick stir-fry, add a few dried red chilies for heat if you like, then add the veggies and tofu back into the pan.
+Give the noodles a quick stir-fry, add a few dried red chilies for heat if you like, then add the veggies and tofu back into the pan.

 Sprinkle with the curry powder, the Singapore Noodle Sauce and toss everything well to incorporate.